MauroDataMapper/docs/docs/rest-api/apikeys.md

     }
     ```

-where the parameters are as described above.
+Where the parameters are as described above.

-To enable an existing, disabled API Key, you can use its ID (as described above), with the following endpoint:
+To enable an existing, disabled API key, you can use it's ID (as described above), with the following endpoint:

 <endpoint class="put">/api/catalogueUsers/**{catalogueUserId}**/apiKeys/**{apiKeyId}**/enable</endpoint>